For a quick video introduction to Domino Environments, check out:

 After creating your environment, you will be taken to the environment detail page, where you can define the Dockerfile and supporting scripts and settings for the environment.

-- Archive Environment will hide your environment and not allow users to choose it from the project settings dropdown.
+Hides your environment.
 Projects already using this environment will be allowed to continue to use it until a new project environment is set.

 The overview tab shows all metadata about your environment including the following attributes.
 Click Edit Environment in the top right to go into edit mode to make changes to your environment.
 After each save, your environment's revision number will be incremented by one and your Domino deployment will rebuild the environment and push it to the local docker registry.